barbaralba's translation of the new testament

 Some people laughed while they applauded Karl.

-They were just as stunned when Ekstein came out of the crowd and started talking mathematics to show that the stars were evidence that the universe was much older than the start of man's writing.
+They were just as stunned when Ekstein came out of the crowd and started talking mathematics to explain that the stars were evidence that the universe was much older than the start of man’s writing.
+That there was a time before man and that that time was much longer than the time of man and the time of man was much longer than the remembered stories of man.

 I went up to close out the meeting and I heard my stomach rumble.